 Clemency, written and directed by Chinonye Chukwu was the big winner of the festival, receiving the U.S. Grand Jury Prize for a Dramatic Film.
 Chuckwu’s sophomore feature film delves deeply into the death penalty and its effects upon not only the subject, but all who are a part of the system.
 Alfre Woodard stars as Warden Williams and Anthony Woods portrays inmate Aldis Hodge.
 His death sentence looms ahead preceded by a botched previous execution and Woods’ appeals are rejected.
 It’s a devastatingly brilliant portrayal of humanity and hope with exceptionally powerful performances.

 Riveting performances are the key element of writer and director Laure de Clermont-Tonnerre’s film The Mustang starring Matthias Schoenaerts as an isolated prison inmate participating in a horse training program.
-The film, an offshoot of Clermont-Tonnerre’s short film Rabbit, creates a soulful and evocative story accentuating the need for connection juxtaposed by the harsh and unforgiving atmosphere of our penal system.
+The film, an offshoot of Clermont-Tonnerre’s short film Rabbit, creates a soulful and evocative story accentuating the need for connection juxtaposed with the harsh and unforgiving atmosphere of our penal system.
 Shoenaerts’ performance is exquisite as a hardened and hopeless criminal whose life finds meaning as it draws parallel lines with the Mustang he trains.
 Gorgeously shot, the film illuminates these lives and connects you with the characters while never shying away from reality.

 On a much lighter note, Lucy Alibar writes Troop Zero and Bert & Bertie co-direct this fun film about Christmas (Mckenna Grace), an odd little girl who lost her mother and wants to win a chance to be recorded on NASA’s Golden Record, perhaps reconnecting with her mother in the stars above.
 To do so, she must recruit others to join her newly formed Birdie Scout Troop and win a talent contest.
 Viola Davis, Allison Janney, and Jim Gaffigan co-star in this sweet film about friendship and goals, finding ways to make us laugh and love as this group of misfits navigate bullies and band together.

 Laughing is a major part of Mindy Kaling’s new film Late Night in which she stars as Molly, a “diversity hire” in the position of a talk show writer.
-Emma Thompson is Katherine, an out-of-touch, long-standing late night talk show host who may soon be replaced by a younger, more hip male host (Ike Berinholtz).
-Directed by Nisha Ganatra, this hilarious film juggles today’s feminist environment and perceptions with honesty as it also tackles racism, sexism, ageism and equality.
-Kaling creates characters that are real and Ganatra allows all them to shine, saying things we only dare to think.
+Emma Thompson is Katherine, an out-of-touch, long-standing late-night talk show host who may soon be replaced by a younger, more hip male host (Ike Berinholtz).
+Directed by Nisha Ganatra, this hilarious film juggles today’s feminist environment and perceptions with honesty as it also tackles racism, sexism, ageism, and equality.
+Kaling creates characters that are real and Ganatra allows all of them to shine, saying things we only dare to think.
 Thompson unexpectedly finds a deft comedic tone and this ensemble cast creates so much more than just a fun story; it depicts our world and its current challenges.

 Humor abounds at Sundance this year with the romantic comedy Top End Wedding, co-written by Miranda Tapsell, taking us to the Northern Territory of Australia and the indigenous people of the Tiwi Islands.
 Tapsell also stars in the hilariously energetic story about two young lawyers Lauren (Tapsell) and Ned (Gwilym Lee) who must find her missing mother before their wedding date just days away.
-It’s a treasure hunt with an unexpected discovery of family, tradition and love while always making you laugh...and cry because you find you love these people, too!
+It’s a treasure hunt with an unexpected discovery of family, tradition, and love while always making you laugh…and cry because you find you love these people, too!

-The biopic film Sonja: The White Swan depicts the story of Sonja Henie, figure skating champion and Hollywood star.
-This tragic yet beautiful story takes you back in time to this young girl’s life and how she came to Hollywood experiences successes and failures.
+The biopic film Sonja: The White Swan depicts the story of Sonja Henie, a figure skating champion and Hollywood star.
+This tragic yet beautiful story takes you back in time to this young girl’s life and how she came to Hollywood and experiences successes and failures.
 She was decades ahead of her time, confidently accomplishing goals and ignoring gender expectations.
-Directed by Anne Sewitsky, the film starring Ine Marie Wilmann allows us to know this strong, intelligent, talented and determined woman whose story might otherwise have been forgotten.
+Directed by Anne Sewitsky, the film starring Ine Marie Wilmann allows us to know this strong, intelligent, talented, and determined woman whose story might otherwise have been forgotten.

 Documentaries abound at Sundance and women stood out in this category beginning with Anthropocene: The Human Epoch, directed by Jennifer Baichwel and Edward Burtynsky.
 The film, narrated in layman’s terms by Alicia Vikander, gives us a stunning visual education of our world’s current environmental state.
 We have left behind an era in which nature sets its own course and have entered into a devastating one in which humans propel change.
-Baichwel and Burtynsky take us around the world to witness these effects, leaving lasting images imprinted upon not only our minds, but our hearts.
+Baichwel and Burtynsky take us around the world to witness these effects, leaving lasting images imprinted upon not only our minds but our hearts.
 This visually arresting film is a wake-up call that must be heard.

 Documentary filmmaker Penny Lane premiered her film Hail Satan? which, given the name, has created quite a stir.
-The film is nothing that you would expect and gives you food-for-thought regarding religious freedom and separation of Church and State.
+The film is nothing that you would expect and gives you food for thought regarding religious freedom and separation of Church and State.
 With an ingenious narrative arc, Lane educates us and opens our eyes and minds to allow and accept a different viewpoint.
 Her signature style of filmmaking also elicits plenty of laughs as you learn, producing a wonderfully entertaining documentary.